Open-Attestation/documentation-website/website/docs/transferable-record/preparing-transferable-record.md

 Notice the difference between a transferable record and a verifiable document is the use of `tokenRegistry` instead of `documentStore` in declaring the smart contract address.

 > For transferable record, you may not batch process it with other documents.
 Your directory `raw-documents` may only contain one file.
+>
+> Otherwise, this will result in a scenario where multiple documents being tied to a single Title Escrow Contract, preventing changes to the Beneficiary and Holder addresses for the individual documents in that batch.

 ## Wrapping Transferable Document